-Our representation of Halo's iconic space combat in the Homeworld 2 engine, putting the player in command of some of the most powerful weapons fielded by the UNSC and Covenant and providing a balanced and competative experience.
+Our representation of Halo's iconic space combat in the Homeworld 2 engine, which puts the player in command of some of the most powerful weapons fielded by the UNSC and Covenant and to provide a balanced and competitive experience.

 HHF version release 1.09.
 Excuse me if this update is more lackluster than other HHF updates as this is my first, and all my updates posted to HHF have been sad or depressing thus far. :(